 The main market is in Old Town Square.
 A giant illuminated tree and peaked-roof huts bursting with holiday tchotchkes occupy the cobblestones between the medieval Astronomical Clock, where crowds gather to watch a parade of clockwork Apostles appear every hour, and the multi-pronged spires of Tyn Church, which allegedly inspired Walt Disney’s vision of Sleeping Beauty’s castle.

 Wenceslas Square is a good place to look for wood-carved toys, glassware, ceramics and ornaments, while the tiny Andel Market offers a smorgasbord of local delicacies at incredibly cheap prices.

 At the street market on Havelska due south of Old Town Square, you’ll find some of the best prices in the city on everything from nutcracker soldiers to faux-fur hats and witch dolls astride broomsticks.
 These craggy-faced crones are so inexplicably popular around Prague’s markets, you’d need an air-traffic controller to keep them from colliding with Saint Nick on his midnight ride.

 Strasbourg is no newbie when it comes to heralding the holiday season in the streets.
 It lays claim to perhaps the oldest Christmas market in Europe, dating back to at least the 16th century.
 These days, Santa’s helpers hawk their wares at more than 300 chalets in nearly a dozen squares, with one of the most picturesque in the shadow of the cathedral.

 This French city doesn’t just deck the halls.
-It illuminates its avenues with a “latticework of light,” including crystal chandeliers strung along the rue des Hallebardes.
+It illuminates its avenues with twinkling lights, a constellation of glowing stars, and crystal chandeliers.
 At Place Kléber, a 30-metre fir tree—the tallest decorated tree in Europe–presides over it all.